WDFW Beach Season Information

-North Bay (Case Inlet): All state-owned tidelands north of the power transmission lines and those extending 1,900 feet south of the power transmission lines along the eastern shore are open for harvest of clams, mussels, and oysters March 1st through April 30th and September 1st through September 30th only.
+North Bay (Case Inlet): All state-owned tidelands north of the power transmission lines and those extending 1,900 feet south of the power lines along the eastern shore are:

 Harvest is prohibited from one hour after official sunset until one hour before official sunrise.
 (See Beach Map)